praja/n8n-redash-chrome-extension/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+The Apache License 2.0 is chosen because:
+- It provides a good balance between permissiveness and protection
+- It's widely used and well-understood in the open-source community
+- It includes an express grant of patent rights
+- It requires preservation of copyright and license notices
+- It's compatible with most other open-source licenses

 ## Acknowledgments